How to Use the Linux Shutdown Command in Ubuntu 18.04 and CentOS 7

 Here the text in quotes can be whatever message you’d like.

-Restart Your VPS using the Shutdown Command in Linux
+How to Restart Your VPS using the Shutdown Command in Linux

 shutdown –r